A look at the winners and losers of the top US races

 In Boston, Mayor Marty Walsh won a second four-year term by beating City Councilor Tito Jackson after a low-key campaign.

-Detroit Mayor Mike Duggan is seeking a second four-year term against state Sen. Coleman Young II, whose father was the city's first black mayor.
+Detroit Mayor Mike Duggan won a second four-year term by defeating state Sen. Coleman Young II, whose father was the city's first black mayor.
 Duggan was first elected after a state-appointed manager filed for Detroit's historic bankruptcy.

-Nearly a dozen candidates are competing to succeed term-limited Atlanta Mayor Kasim Reed.
-If the top vote-getter doesn't win more than 50
+Two Atlanta city councilwomen, Keisha Lance Bottoms and Mary Norwood, were the top two vote-getters in the city's mayoral race from a field of nearly a dozen candidates and are now headed to a Dec.
+5 runoff.
+The winner will replace term-limited Atlanta Mayor Kasim Reed.

-Two women — 54-year-old urban planner Cary Moon and 59-year-old former U.S. Attorney Jenny Durkan — are vying to lead Seattle, a city dealing with the benefits and problems of an economy booming for some more than others.
-Former Mayor Ed Murray dropped his re-election efforts — and then resigned — amid accusations of sexual abuse by multiple men.
+In Seattle, former U.S. Attorney Jenny Durkan took a strong early lead in the race for mayor.
+Voters were choosing between Durkan and urban planner Cary Moon to replace former Mayor Ed Murray, who resigned earlier this year amid sexual abuse allegations.
+Ballot counting in the all mail-in election will continue over the next several days.

 Charlotte, North Carolina, is getting its sixth mayor since 2009.
 Mayor Pro Tem Vi Lyles, a Democrat, beat Republican City Councilman Kenny Smith.